-This document was amended in July 2016 to reflect literature that was released since the original publication of this content in May 2013.
+This document was last amended in August 2020 to reflect literature that was released since the original publication of this content in May 2013.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

 Keywords: Prostate Cancer, PSA, Screening, Radical Prostatectomy

 At the end of medical school, the medical student will be able to:

 - Identify the basics of prostate anatomy and physiology

 - Describe the epidemiological features of prostate cancer